-RTAs must in principle be nationals of an EU Member State.
+RTAs and other experts must in principle be nationals of an EU Member State.

 MS administrations or mandated bodies are chosen as Twinning partners by the beneficiary countries for their specific knowledge and administrative systems.
 The human resources made available to BC partners must therefore be fully integrated with the MS administrations.